breadcat/blog.minskio.co.uk/content/posts/oracle-alpine-linux-arm-server.md

 ## Securing SSH

 As mentioned in the guide, all the above remote work was done using password authentication which we're not a fan of in the long term.
-I did this from my /other/ server for easy access to my SSH keys:
+I did this from my *other* server for easy access to my SSH keys:
 ```
 ssh-copy-id -i your_ssh_key.pub root@server.ip.address
 ```